woojoo666/arcana-notes/notes8.md

 * well even this will work fine, because it sets the `nums` property of `somePlugin`
 * and you can just use `...somePlugin(this)` to apply it

-* I guess templates are only useful for shallow copies?
+* I guess templates are only useful for manual copies?

 ### Protected Member Access During Cloning